equinor/appsec/docs/security-champion/2-new_security_champion.md

 ## Expectations

-Security is _everyones_ responsibility!
+Security is _everyone's_ responsibility!
 You as a Security Champion are a voice for security.
 Your role is to bring security on the agenda within your team, helping the "shift left security" mentality.

 The Security Champions environment is a community made up of people interested in security where the _people_ are in the center.
 You and your experiences will drive this community, and we will rely on you to participate in discussions, activities and ask questions.
 Don't worry, we won't bite!